infocusp/scaLR/README.md

 # scaLR: a low-resource deep neural network pipeline for cell types annotation and biomarker discovery

-Single cell analysis using Low Resource (scaLR) is a comprehensive end to end pipeline which is equipped with a range of advanced features to streamline and enhance the analysis of scRNA-seq data.
-Major steps of the pipeline are:
+Single cell analysis using Low Resource (scaLR) is a comprehensive end-to-end pipeline that is equipped with a range of advanced features to streamline and enhance the analysis of scRNA-seq data.
+The major steps of the pipeline are:

-1. Data processing: Large datasets undergo preprocessing and normalization (if user opts to) and are segmented into training, testing, and validation sets.
+1. Data processing: Large datasets undergo preprocessing and normalization (if the user opts to) and are segmented into training, testing, and validation sets.

-2. Features extractions: A model is trained on feature chunks & that too batch-wise, so all features and samples are utilised in the feature selection process.
-Then the top-k features are selected, to train the final model, using a feature score based on the model's coefficients/weights.
+2. Features extraction: A model is trained on feature subsets in a batch-wise process, so all features and samples are utilised in the feature selection process.
+Then, the top-k features are selected to train the final model, using a feature score based on the model's coefficients/weights.

-3. Training: A Deep Neural Network (DNN) is trained on the train data and validation data is used to validate the model at each epoch & early stop if applicable.
+3. Training: A Deep Neural Network (DNN) is trained on the training dataset.
+The validation dataset is used to validate the model at each epoch and early stopping is performed if applicable.

-4. Evaluation: The trained model is evaluated using the test data and calculating the metrics like precision, recall, f1-score, and accuracy scores.
-Then various visualizations such as ROC curve of class annotation, feature rank plots, heatmap of top genes per class, DGE analysis, gene recall curves are generated.
+4. Evaluation: The trained model is evaluated using the test dataset through calculating metrics such as precision, recall, f1-score, and accuracy.
+Various visualizations such as ROC curve of class annotation, feature rank plots, heatmap of top genes per class, DGE analysis, gene recall curves are generated.

+The following flowchart explains the major steps of the scaLR pipeline.

 ![image.jpg](Schematic-of-scPipeline.jpg)

-Flowchart explains scaLR major steps.

 ## Library Structure
 A brief overview of the library Structure and functionalities